MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-windows-10.md

 > [!NOTE]
 > [!INCLUDE [not-all-settings-are-documented](../includes/not-all-settings-are-documented.md)]

 This article describes some of the different custom settings you can control on Windows client devices.
-As part of your mobile device management (MDM) solution, use these settings to configure settings that aren't built-in to Intune.
+As part of your mobile device management (MDM) solution, use these settings to configure settings that aren't built in to Intune.

 For more information on custom profiles, go to [Create a profile with custom settings](custom-settings-configure.md).